Episode 38 – Three snack traps to master

-Get to it!
-Mastering your snacking habits is easy once you understand the foundations and why you act the way you do.
+Above are the three snack traps to master.
+Mastering your nutrition habits is easy once you understand the foundations and why you act the way you do.
 Work with these three essential healthy snack habits to build a better you.

 -Herson Rodriguez thank you for the photo

 - Afremow, J. (2013) The Champion’s Mind.
 Rodale